630 Listings

 Puget Sound Region, WA Land Information

-LandWatch has hundreds of land listings and rural property for sale in Washington's Puget Sound region, including hunting land, cabins, recreational properties and land auctions.
-Based on recent LandWatch data, the Puget Sound region of Washington ranks fourth in the state for the total amount of land currently for sale.
-LandWatch data shows about $403 million of farms, ranches and other rural acreage for sale in the Puget Sound region of Washington.
-This represents a combined 3,453 acres of land for sale.
+LandWatch includes hundreds of land listings and rural property for sale in the Puget Sound region of Washington, including hunting and fishing properties, cabins, land for sale and land auctions.
+Based on recent LandWatch data, the Puget Sound region of Washington ranks fourth in the state for its combined acreage currently for sale.
+Recent data from LandWatch records about $1 billion of land listings and rural property for sale in the Puget Sound region of Washington.
+These land listings comprise more than 5,000 acres of rural land and property for sale.
 The average price of land and ranches for sale here is $1.1 million.
 You can also search LandWatch to find local real estate agents who specialize in land and rural retreats in the Puget Sound region of Washington.
-Also, sign up for our land-for-sale email alerts and never miss out on a new listing in Washington's Puget Sound region again!
+Sign up, too, for our land-for-sale email alerts and never miss out on a new listing in the Puget Sound region of Washington again!
 Visit LandWatch's Washington land for sale page to browse more listings for sale throughout the Evergreen State.

-Read More about Puget Sound Region, WA land5 beds 6 baths 2,663 sqft
+Read More about Puget Sound Region, WA land

 More Information About Puget Sound Region, WA